mar10/arcade-js/README.md

 # Arcade.js [![Powered by You](http://sapegin.github.io/powered-by-you/badge.svg)](http://sapegin.github.io/powered-by-you/)

-> Arcade.js is a 2d game engine based on JavaScript and HTML5 Canvas.
+> Arcade.js is a 2d game engine based on JavaScript and HTML5 Canvas.<br>
-> Written 2010 by Martin Wendt.
+> Written 2010 by Martin Wendt, Licensed MIT.

+ArcadeJS is a 2d game engine, written in pure JavaScript.
+It requires HTML5, namely support for `<canvas>` and `<audio>` elements.
+This package was developed during a summer hollyday 2010 and finished during winter 2010.
+The goal of this fun project was to learn about HTML5 and implement a clone of the Rip-Off game.
+As a consequence I borrowed a lot (especially from processing.js), reinvented some wheels, and stuck with rather simple vector graphics for the demo games.

 **Note:** this project is not actively maintained.

 The repository was [migrated from Google Code](https://code.google.com/p/arcade-js/) 2015-03-15, because [Google Code Project Hosting was turned down](http://google-opensource.blogspot.de/2015/03/farewell-to-google-code.html).

-The project contains
+The project consists of

-  - `lina.js`<br>
+  - lina.js<br>
     An independent, object oriented library for points, vectors, and homogeneous transformations in 2D space.
     A polygon class helps with collision detection and hit testing.

-  - `arcade.js`<br>
+  - arcade.js<br>
-    A 2D game engine that provides a render loop and support for multiple moving objects.
+    A 2D game engine that provides a render loop and support for multiple moving objects.<br>
+    Also sound, keyboard, mouse and touch events are supported.

+  - arcade-controls.js<br>
+    Some controls (button, joystick) for mouse and touch screens.

   - Playable demos